 How to Take Care of a Freshwater Fish Tank

 Every aquarium owner should know how to take care of its inhabitants and keep it fresh and clean.
-If you just bought an aquarium and don’t know how to deal with it this article will help you to learn the whole process of proper care in detail.
+If you just bought an aquarium and didn’t know how to deal with it, this article will help you to learn the whole process of proper care in detail.

-So, you bought an aquarium, laid the substrate at the bottom, filled it with water and added fish and plants.
+So, you bought an aquarium, laid the substrate at the bottom, filled it with water, and added fish and plants.
 Now that everything is done, you need to clean it from time to time.
-Each aquarium is a unique system, which needs its own special approach.
-The procedures you need to perform depend on the size of the aquarium, its design, the number of aquatic inhabitants and equipment features.
+Each aquarium is a unique system, which requires its own individual approach.
+The procedures you need to perform depends on the size of the aquarium, its design, the number of aquatic inhabitants, and equipment features.